adiag321/NYPD-Motor-Collision-Analysis/README.md

 The Motor Vehicle Collisions crash table contains details on the crash event.
 Each row represents a crash event.
 The Motor Vehicle Collisions data tables contain information from all police reported motor vehicle collisions in NYC.
 The police report (MV104-AN) is required to be filled out for collisions where someone is injured or killed, or where there is at least $1000 worth of damage

 Dataset link: https://data.cityofnewyork.us/Public-Safety/Motor-Vehicle-Collisions-Crashes/h9gi-nx95

-## Questions for Analysis:
-Before exploring the data, we created a list of questions we wanted to address:

-1. Is there a trend in the number of accidents?
-2. Is there a relationship between the time of day and the contributing factors of the accident? (`Time Series Analysis`)
-3. Which areas are more "Collision-prone" areas? (`Collision prone analysis`)

 ## Approach:
 1. UNDERSTANDING THE DATA -